-- tropomi : to use different format/conventions for timeseries output in the modified CB05 chemistry project. - with_parallel_io_meteo : use to read netCDF meteo in parallel - with grib_api : to use grib_api instead of gribex.
+- tropomi : to use different format/conventions for timeseries output in the modified CB05 chemistry project. - with_parallel_io_meteo : use to read netCDF meteo in parallel - with grib_api : to use grib_api.
 Used only in pre-processing of the original meteo fields from MARS archive. - with_udunits1 & with_udunits2 : replace with_udunits and provide choice for udunits lib.
+Not required for any configuration, but can be use to check the netcdf met fields.